 The ITT oil fields are Ecuador's second largest untapped oil resource (Finer, Vijay, Ponce, Jenkins, & Kahn,, 2009), containing an estimated 846 million barrels of oil (Ecuador & UNDP, n.d.).
 It is predicted that the development of the ITT reserves could contribute more than $7.2 billion dollars to the struggling Ecuadorean economy (Ecuador & UNDP, n.d.).
-Ecuador's new constitution, adopted in 2008, prohibits the extraction of oil in protected natural areas; however, this rule can be sidestepped in specific incidences, if the president petitions for project and it is declared by Congress to be in Ecuador's national interest (Finer, Vijay, Ponce, Jenkins, & Kahn,, 2009).
-This technicality means that Yasuni National Park remains in jeopardy, despite its established protected status.
+Ecuador's new constitution, adopted in 2008, prohibits the extraction of oil in protected natural areas; however, this rule can be sidestepped in specific incidences, if the president petitions for a project and it is declared by Congress to be in Ecuador's national interest (Finer, Vijay, Ponce, Jenkins, & Kahn,, 2009).
+This technicality means that Yasuni National Park remains in jeopardy, despite its established protected status.ⱱ